kgateway-dev/kgateway/docs/content/security/mtls/_index.md

           readOnly: true
 ```

-Note that we move the 'containerPort: 9977' stanza and the 'readinessProbe' stanza away from the gloo container, so we
+Note that the 'containerPort: 9977' stanza and the 'readinessProbe' stanza move away from the gloo container, so
-need to delete those sections as well.
+those sections need to be deleted from the gloo container.

 SDS stands for [secret discovery service](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret), a
 new feature in Envoy that allows you to rotate certs without needing to restart envoy.